-Where Information About the Index Stock Issuer Can Be Obtained
+Where Information About the Index Stock Issuers Can Be Obtained

-The index stock is registered under the Securities Exchange Act of 1934.
+The index stocks are registered under the Securities Exchange Act of 1934.
 Companies with securities registered under the Exchange Act are required to file financial and other information specified by the U.S. Securities and Exchange Commission ("SEC") periodically.
-Information filed by the index stock issuer with the SEC electronically can be reviewed through a web site maintained by the SEC.
-The address of the SEC's web site is sec.gov.
-Information filed with the SEC by the index stock issuer under the Exchange Act can be located by referencing its SEC file number 001-11307-01.
+Information filed by the index stock issuers with the SEC electronically can be reviewed through a website maintained by the SEC.
+The address of the SEC's website is sec.gov.

-Information about the index stock issuer may also be obtained from other sources such as press releases, newspaper articles and other publicly available documents
+Information about the index stock issuers may also be obtained from other sources such as press releases, newspaper articles and other publicly available documents.

-We do not make any representation or warranty as to the accuracy or completeness of any materials referred to above, including any filings made by the index stock issuer with the SEC.
+We do not make any representation or warranty as to the accuracy or completeness of any materials referred to above, including any filings made by the index stock issuers with the SEC.

-We Obtained the Information About the Index Stock Issuer From the Index Stock Issuer's Public Filings
+We Obtained the Information About the Index Stock Issuers From The Index Stock Issuers' Public Filings

-This prospectus supplement relates only to your note and does not relate to the index stock or other securities of the index stock issuer.
-We have derived all information about the index stock issuer in this prospectus supplement from the publicly available information referred to in the preceding subsection.
-We have not participated in the preparation of any of those documents or made any "due diligence" investigation or inquiry with respect to the index stock issuer in connection with the offering of your note.
-Furthermore, we do not know whether all events occurring before the date of this prospectus supplement - including events that would affect the accuracy or completeness of the publicly available documents referred to above and the trading price of shares of the index stock - have been publicly disclosed.
-Subsequent disclosure of any events of this kind or the disclosure of or failure to disclose material future events concerning the index stock issuer could affect the value you will receive at maturity and, therefore, the market value of your note.
+This prospectus supplement relates only to your note and does not relate to the index stocks or other securities of the index stock issuers.
+We have derived all information about the index stock issuers in this prospectus supplement from the publicly available information referred to in the preceding subsection.
+We have not participated in the preparation of any of those documents or made any "due diligence" investigation or inquiry with respect to the index stock issuers in connection with the offering of your note.
+Furthermore, we do not know whether all events occurring before the date of this prospectus supplement - including events that would affect the accuracy or completeness of the publicly available documents referred to above and the trading price of shares of the index stocks - have been publicly disclosed.
+Subsequent disclosure of any events of this kind or the disclosure of or failure to disclose material future events concerning the index stock issuers could affect the value you will receive at maturity and, therefore, the market value of your note.

-Neither we nor any of our affiliates make any representation to you as to the performance of the index stock.
+Neither we nor any of our affiliates make any representation to you as to the performance of the index stocks.

-We or any of our affiliates may currently or from time to time engage in business with the index stock issuer, including making loans to or equity investments in the index stock issuer or providing advisory services to the index stock issuer, including merger and acquisition advisory services.
-In the course of that business, we or any of our affiliates may acquire non-public information about the index stock issuer and, in addition, one or more of our affiliates may publish research reports about the index stock issuer.
-As an investor in a note, you should undertake such independent investigation of the index stock issuer as in your judgment is appropriate to make an informed decision with respect to an investment in a note.
+We or any of our affiliates may currently or from time to time engage in business with the index stock issuers, including making loans to or equity investments in the index stock issuers or providing advisory services to the index stock issuers, including merger and acquisition advisory services.
+In the course of that business, we or any of our affiliates may acquire non-public information about the index stock issuers and, in addition, one or more of our affiliates may publish research reports about the index stock issuers.
+As an investor in a note, you should undertake such independent investigation of the index stock issuers as in your judgment is appropriate to make an informed decision with respect to an investment in a note.

-Historical Closing Prices of the Index Stock
+Historical Closing Prices of the Index Stocks

-The closing prices of the index stock have fluctuated in the past and may, in the future, experience significant fluctuations.
-In particular, the index stock has recently experienced extreme and unusual volatility.
-Any historical upward or downward trend in the closing prices of the index stock during the period shown below is not an indication that the index stock is more or less likely to increase or decrease at any time during the life of your notes.
+The closing prices of the index stocks have fluctuated in the past and may, in the future, experience significant fluctuations.
+In particular, the index stocks have recently experienced extreme and unusual volatility.
+Any historical upward or downward trend in the closing prices of any index stocks during the period shown below is not an indication that such index stocks are more or less likely to increase or decrease at any time during the life of your notes.